WW Recipe of the Day: Low Calorie Ground Turkey Sausage & Veggie Breakfast Scramble Freezer Meal

-If you have a microwave sensor to bake potatoes, stop it when there is approximately 1 minute left.
+If you have a microwave (affiliate link) sensor to bake potatoes, stop it when there is approximately 1 minute left.
 You want the potato to be softened yet firm enough to cut into 1-inch pieces.

 Substitute shredded potatoes, frozen hash browns, or even diced up frozen french fries in place of the diced potatoes in this recipe.

 Add diced onions, mushrooms or any other vegetable you have around.

 Make this a vegetarian breakfast by substituting your favorite meatless veggie crumbles for the ground turkey.